 - Fee forfeiture

 - Receivership appointed

 - Pre and post judgment interest

-The Texas Breach of Fiduciary Duty Lawyers at Hill Law Firm are here to help you with your breach of fiduciary issues with an office in San Antonio, Texas.
+The Texas Breach of Fiduciary Duty Lawyers at Hill Law Firm is here to help you with your breach of fiduciary issues with an office in San Antonio, Texas.
 If you have been taken advantage of by someone for whom you have a fiduciary relationship, you can pursue a claim against them for breaching this special relationship.
 Proving a breach of fiduciary duty is not easy and requires a careful analysis of the relationship as well as the actions of the fiduciary.
-If you have questions regarding a potential breach of fiduciary duty and would like to speak with an attorney, contact the Texas Breach of Fiduciary Duty Lawyers at Hill Law Firm today for a free consultation.
+If you have questions regarding a potential breach of fiduciary duty and would like to speak with an attorney, contact the Texas Breach of Fiduciary Duty Lawyer at Hill Law Firm today for a free consultation.